For owners of pre 2008 Aston Martin Vantages there exists a love hate relationship (primarily hate) with the roof mounted radio antenna.

 All the antennas in this project will give virtually the same FM reception.
 The real difference is on the AM band.The Stubby from Craven Speed and my fabricated antenna caps gave lousy AM reception.
 The Stubby might be slightly better that my antennas caps, but in reality it was too close to call.

 The Mini Cooper Stubby sport, at 3 3/4 inches was as good or better that the original antenna on both AM and FM bands.

 My conclusion is that if AM reception is important to you, install the Mini Copper Stubby antenna.

-If AM reception is not important to you, and you want the car to look cool, then the Craven Speed Stubby is your choice.
+If AM reception is not important to you, and you want the car to look somewhat different, then the Craven Speed Stubby is your choice.